-There are several small hotels and Bed & Breakfasts in Newtonmore, around 10 minutes drive away from Glentruim Estate.
+There are several small hotels and Bed & Breakfasts in Newtonmore, which is around 10 minutes drive away from Glentruim Estate.
 We have reserved rooms at three hotels for the period of 13th-16th September, which are available on a first-come-first-serve basis.
 There are also several other options in Kingussie, which is further up the road.

 A luxury Guest House in a 1903 highland lodge.
 Here you will find stylish rooms, peace and quiet, and of course great breakfasts.

-Number of rooms available: 5 doubles or twins - reserved until July 2019 (2 already taken!)
+Number of rooms available: 5 doubles or twins - all taken.

-From the south, take the A9 north from Perth.
-Approximately 6 miles north of Dalwhinnie there is a section of dual carriageway.
-Towards the end of it you will start to see signs for “Invernahaven Caravan Site” on the left side of the road.
+From Edinburgh take the M90 motorway, then the A9 north from Perth.
+Approximately 6 miles north of Dalwhinnie you will start to see signs for “Invernahaven Caravan Site” on the left side of the road.
 You will then see a brown road sign for “Laggan/Glentruim”.
 Exit left at this sign, onto a single track road.
-(If you pass the large brown sign for Ralia Gateway Centre or the slip road for Newtonmore then you have gone too far north!)

-Follow this road down the hill and across the bridge, over the River Truim, passing the entrance to the Caravan Site on the right.
 Carry on up the hill for 300 metres until you see the black iron entrance gates to the estate on the right hand side.
 Enter here and follow the driveway up through the estate.
-Gate Lodge is just inside the gates on the left side.
-Glentruim Castle is approximately 400 metres along the driveway.

 Guide to Edinburgh